IntunoAI/intuno/intuno_sdk/PUBLISHING.md

     Add all the SDK files to staging and make your first commit.
     ```bash
     git add .
-    git commit -m "Initial commit: Scaffold Wisdom SDK"
+    git commit -m "Initial commit: Scaffold Intuno SDK"
     ```

 3.  **Create a Repository on GitHub:**
     Go to [GitHub](https://github.com) and create a new public repository.
-Give it a name like `wisdom-sdk`.
+Give it a name like `intuno-sdk`.
 Do not initialize it with a README or .gitignore, as we have already created those.

 4.  **Link and Push:**
     Link your local repository to the remote one on GitHub and push your code.